RushitSolanki/lanshare/README.md

 1. Run LanShare on two machines on the same network
 2. Wait for peer discovery (peers appear in the debug panel)
 3. Type in one textarea — the text mirrors to the other machine
+4. On the receiving machine, the received text is auto‑copied to the clipboard, so you can paste immediately (Cmd/Ctrl+V).
+The manual copy button remains available as a fallback.

 Message size behavior:
 - **≤ 1100 bytes**: Single UDP packet